Current Employment

 • Assist with collections management and organization: may involve taking inventories, cataloging, entering data in the museum collection database, writing condition reports, research, and handling for storage.

-• Continue digitization of the collections by taking photos or scanning documents.
+• Continue digitization of collections by taking photos or scanning documents.

 Administrative Duties: